s-h-a-d-o-w/alfc/README.md

 but there is some more "how it all came about" info there.)

 Tested on an Aorus 15G but it seems like most of the things used in this are used in a variety of Gigabyte's laptops, so it could work with others too.
+(At least on Windows.
-(If you try it out and it does, please get in touch - email is in my profile.)
+I wouldn't recommend just trying it on Linux, since things are... lower level and more specific there.
+If you do try it out e.g. on an Aero and it does work, please let me know - email is in my profile.)

 ![Screenshot](/assets/screenshot.png?raw=true)